-- 8.43 Pupils with medical conditions will be properly supported so that they have full access to education at our school.
-This includes school trips and physical education. - 8.44 If a member of staff is concerned or uncertain about the amount or type of medication being given to a pupil, this should be discussed with the appropriate senior colleague at the earliest opportunity.
+- 7.43 Pupils with medical conditions will be properly supported so that they have full access to education at our school.
+This includes school trips and physical education. - 7.44 If a member of staff is concerned or uncertain about the amount or type of medication being given to a pupil, this should be discussed with the appropriate senior colleague at the earliest opportunity.
 When administering first aid, wherever possible, staff should ensure that another adult is present, or aware of the action being taken.
-Parents/carers will always be informed when first aid has been administered. - At our school we safeguard children with medical conditions through Communication with Health and Wellbeing Officer- This can be face to face or via telephone Individual health care plan implemented Information shared with staff via email and regular staff briefings and training.
+Parents/carers will always be informed when first aid has been administered. - 7.45 At our school we safeguard children with medical conditions through Communication with Health and Wellbeing Officer- This can be face to face or via telephone Individual health care plan implemented Information shared with staff via email and regular staff briefings and training.
 All medical information and care plans are stored on the Medical Tracker system, which all staff have access to.
-Both parents and students have access to Class Charts Wellbeing.
-This allows them to report any issues relating to wellbeing which includes bullying and abuse.
-This is monitored daily by a wellbeing team, to enable staff to act immediately, should bullying/abuse be reported.
-Class charts enables staff to act proactively by tracking any reported trends.
-This is a really important one to fill in which I don't have the answers for at your schools and will be different currently in each setting.
-You need to identify here through a series of bullet points as to how you record information, share information with staff, liaise regularly with parents and safeguard children with a medical condition from bullying or abuse.
-Sorry I can't answer this one because it will be different in each setting.
+The school Health Team provide a named school nurse who attends school weekly for a drop-in session and to support children who may need this expertise.

-9. Role of the Designated Safeguarding Lead:
+8. Role of the Designated Safeguarding Lead:

-- 9.1 The Designated Safeguarding Lead is responsible for safeguarding and child protection at St. Cuthbert's RC High School Their name and email are: Tracy Logan STTL01@scrchs.com - 9.2 The key role of the Designated Safeguarding Lead is to: - manage referrals from school staff or any others from outside the school. - work with external agencies and professionals on matter of safety and safeguarding. - undertake training. - raise awareness of safeguarding and child protection amongst the staff and parents; and
+8.1 The Designated Safeguarding Lead is responsible for safeguarding and child protection at St Cuthbert's Roman Catholic High School Their name and email are: Mrs N Dewhurst NDewhurst@stcuthberts.stoccat.org.uk

-- ensure that child protection information is transferred to the pupil's new school. - be aware of pupils who have a social worker. - help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues with teachers and school and college leadership staff. - 9.3 Roles and responsibilities of all staff within the Trust are included at Appendix A.
+- 8.2 The key role of the Designated Safeguarding Lead is to: - manage referrals from school staff or any others from outside the school. - work with external agencies and professionals on matter of safety and safeguarding. - undertake training. - raise awareness of safeguarding and child protection amongst the staff and parents - maintain and store records of concerns, discussions and decisions alongside a record of the rationale for all decisions made; and - ensure that child protection information is transferred to the pupil's new school. - be aware of pupils who have a social worker. - help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues with teachers and school and college leadership staff. - 8.3 Roles and responsibilities of all staff within the Trust are included at Appendix A.

-10. Whistleblowing and complaints:
+9. Whistleblowing and complaints: